xxblx/homemanager/README.md

 ```
 # useradd hmuser -m -s /sbin/nologin
 ```
+* Define identity (id) of your camera, example: `camera-room`
-* Edit `ffmpeg-rtsp-hls.service`, enter correct path and address of rtsp feed
+* Edit `ffmpeg-rtsp-hls.service` and `ffmpeg-rtsp-hls.path`, enter correct paths and address of rtsp feed
+  * _**Note**: use the same replacement for "/path/camera-identity" in both files_
-* If you have few cameras, create copies of `ffmpeg-rtsp-hls.service` and edit them
+* If you have few cameras, create copies of `ffmpeg-rtsp-hls.service` and `ffmpeg-rtsp-hls.path`, edit them
-* Place `ffmpeg-rtsp-hls.service` to `/etc/systemd/system`
+* Place `ffmpeg-rtsp-hls.service` and `ffmpeg-rtsp-hls.path` to `/etc/systemd/system`
-* Start and enable systemd unit
+* Start and enable path-unit
 ```
-# systemctl start ffmpeg-rtsp-hls.service
+# systemctl start ffmpeg-rtsp-hls.path
-# systemctl enable ffmpeg-rtsp-hls.service
+# systemctl enable ffmpeg-rtsp-hls.path
 ```
 * Install and configure PostgreSQL, create db and user.
 [A quick start on Fedora](https://fedoramagazine.org/postgresql-quick-start-fedora-24/).
 * Copy `home_manager/conf.default.py` to `home_manager/conf.py` and edit `home_manager/conf.py`